MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 1. To move an action or action group, drag and drop it to the desired position, like you do with fields and columns.
 2. To move an action or action group into another action group that is empty, drag the action or action group to the new group and drop it in the **Drop an action here** box.

+## <a name="Parts"></a>Personalizing Parts

+Parts are areas on a page that are typically composed of multiple fields, charts or other content, and can be identified by a colored border when setting focus to the part.
+For example, a Role Center home screen has multiple parts.
+Because of their well-defined boundary, you can personalize the entire part as well as its' contents.

+- To move a part, drag and drop it to the desired position.
+A colored line indicates valid positions on the screen.
+For example, FactBoxes can only be moved next to other FactBoxes in the FactBox pane.
+- You can hide a part by choosing the **Hide** option under the arrowhead.
+- When you start personalizing or navigate to a new page, any parts that are currently hidden will appear on the page with distinctive visuals to indicate they are hidden.
+You can unhide that part by choosing the **Show** option under the arrowhead.

+You can clear all personalization changes that you have made within a single part by choosing the **Clear personalization** option under the part's arrowhead.
+Clearing personalization of a part only affects changes to the contents of the part, not the placement or visibility of the part on the page.

 ## To clear personalization
 At some point, you might want to undo some or all of the personalization changes that you have made to a page over time.